 Dysfunctional patellar tendon below the knee

 Regular icing and ultrasound or laser treatments can reduce discomfort.
-To prevent further problems, we recommend a stretching and strengthening program.
+To prevent further problems, at your family foot clinic, we recommend a stretching and strengthening program.
 If the problem is biomechanical, we can prescribe custom orthotics and address your footwear.
 Your exercise habits will be considered as well.

 Plantar Fasciitis is caused by stress to tissue that runs along the bottom of your foot from your heal to your toes, usually presenting as acute heel pain after a period of rest.
 Overuse or other predisposing factors can cause micro tears and inflammation.
 It is important to seek treatment for this type of injury right away as it typically progresses quickly.
 The most common predisposing factors are having flat or high arched feet, inappropriate footwear, age and overuse.